The Finest Bolt Actions Ever Produced

 The steel magazine floorplate is hinged at the front and the magazine floorplate latch is a button located in the front of the trigger guard.
 This button is easy to depress, yet takes a serious grip on the floorplate to prevent inadvertent opening under magnum recoil.

-The Mark V comes with an excellent, user adjustable trigger mechanism.
-It's two position safety locks the bolt closed when on and was designed to operate in near silence to avoid spooking game.
-There is also a visible cocking indicator below the bolt shroud.
+The Mark V comes with an excellent, user adjustable, trigger mechanism.
+Its two position safety locks the bolt closed and was designed to operate in near silence to avoid spooking game.
+There is a visible cocking indicator below the bolt shroud.

-Weatherby's Mark V is probably the best of the "modern," push feed bolt actions.
-It lacks controlled feed but offers great strength, smoothness, fast operation and very high manufacturing quality.
+Weatherby's Mark V is probably the best of the modern, push feed bolt actions.
+It lacks controlled feed, but offers great strength, smoothness, fast operation and very high manufacturing quality.
 It is one of the all-time great bolt actions and it was designed from the outset for a hunting rifle.
-For hunting the most dangerous game I'd probably prefer a controlled feed action such as a Mauser 98 or Winchester 70, but for most other purposes I prefer the Mark V.
+For hunting the most dangerous (Class 4) game I'd probably prefer a controlled feed action, such as a Mauser 98 or Winchester 70, but for most other purposes I'd take a Mark V.

 Winchester Model 70 (Controlled Feed)